WoodFY/MSMCE/README.md

 [//]: # ([Classification Method for Mass Spectrometry Using Deep Multi-Channel Embedded Representation Integrated with Convolutional Neural Networks]&#40;https://arxiv.org/abs/2012.07436&#41;.)

 ## Abstract
-Mass spectrometry analysis plays a critical role in the biomedical field.
-However, the high dimensionality and complexity of mass spectrometry data present significant challenges for effective feature extraction and classification.
-Deep learning has become a dominant approach in data analysis, yet many existing methods for mass spectrometry data are limited in their feature representation capabilities.
-These methods often rely on single-channel representations, which are insufficient for capturing the deep and intricate information within mass spectrometry vectors.
-To address these limitations, we proposes a `deep learning-based multi-channel embedding representation method for mass spectrometry.
-This approach combines multilayer perceptron and convolutional neural network and performing embedding concatenation along the channel dimension to substantially enhance enhances the representation capability of mass spectrometry features.
-Experimental results on five public datasets demonstrate that the proposed method not only achieves significant improvements in classification performance but also reduces GPU memory usage and improves training efficiency, highlighting its effectiveness and generalizability in mass spectrometry data analysis.
+Mass spectrometry (MS) analysis plays a crucial role in the biomedical field; however, the high dimensionality and complexity of MS data pose significant challenges for feature extraction and classification.
+Deep learning has become a dominant approach in data analysis, and while some deep learning methods have achieved progress in MS classification, their feature representation capabilities remain limited.
+Most existing methods rely on single-channel representations, which struggle to effectively capture the structural information within MS data.
+To address these limitations, we propose a Multi-Channel Embedding Representation Module (MSMCE), which focuses on modeling inter-channel dependencies to generate multi-channel representations of raw MS data.
+Additionally, we introduce a “residual” connection along the channel dimension, significantly enhancing the classification performance of subsequent models.
+Experimental results on four public datasets demonstrate that the proposed MSMCE module not only achieves substantial improvements in classification performance but also reduces computational resource consumption and enhances training efficiency, highlighting its effectiveness and generalizability in raw MS data classification.

 ## Requirements